50 Fabulous Marijuana Facts You Had No Idea About

 Despite the legalization, the marijuana black market in Colorado is very much active.
 One of the reasons is that not everybody wishes to be seen paying a visit to a dispensary.
 Moreover, Colorado is supplying weed to the rest of the country where marijuana is still illegal.

-50. Marijuana facts, 2021 edition: Oregon has more marijuana dispensaries than McDonald’s restaurants.
+50. Marijuana facts from 2021: Oregon has more marijuana dispensaries than McDonald’s restaurants.

 Obviously, if you don’t know where to invest your money and you wish to enter the marijuana industry, starting your business in Oregon would be the right move.
 There are about 660 dispensaries throughout Oregon, compared to 152 McDonald’s restaurants.
 That’s 16.5 dispensaries per 100,000 residents.